What is edge computing?

 Edge devices include smart cameras, thermometers, robots, drones, vibration sensors, and other IoT devices.
 Although some devices have built-in compute, memory, and storage capabilities, not all do.

 Processors are the CPUs, GPUs, and associated memory that power edge computing systems.
 For example, the more CPU power an edge computing system has, the faster it can perform tasks and the more workloads it can support.

 Cluster/servers are groups of servers that process data at an edge location, such as on a factory floor or at a commercial fishery.
-Edge cluster/servers are often tasked with running enterprise apps, enterprise workloads, and an organisation's shared services.
+Edge cluster/servers are often tasked with running enterprise apps, enterprise workloads, and an organization's shared services.